truth table: Binary Operations 1

 26 return second_input

-• I add the next case, which is when the first input is False and the second input is True for test_project_second in test_binary.py
+• I add an assertion to test_project_second for the next case, which is when the first input is False and the second input is True, in test_binary.py

 35 def test_project_second(self):